 A lot of people think that avalanche activity in the White Mountains is limited to Tuckerman and Huntington Ravines.
 That’s just not true.
 Snow avalanches occur all over the White Mountains in the King, Castle, Burt, and Ammonoosuc Ravines, in Crawford Notch, Franconia Notch, Carter Notch, Eagle Pass, the Pemigewasset, along the Kancamagus Highway, in fact anywhere where there’s a slope angle between 38 and 45 degrees.
 While Tuckerman and Huntington Ravines are the only places with snow rangers forecast avalanche danger, they occur throughout the White Mountains.
 Your best defense is to take an avalanche awareness class or avoid avalanche terrain in winter.

 People new to the White Mountains are often surprised by how rugged the trails are.
 They’re often narrow, steep, and require good scrambling skills to ascend and descend.
 I know many experienced White Mountains hikers who will tell you that learning how to rock climb vastly improved their hiking footwork.

 On top of the roughness of the trails, the ascents in the high peaks are quite steep, rising over 1,000 feet per mile for miles at a time without switchbacks to provide physical or mental relief to weary hikers.
-The best thing to do under these circumstances is to keep your eyes down (looking up crushes all hope) and take small steps so not to exhaust your quadriceps muscles.
+The best thing to do under these circumstances is to keep your eyes down (looking up crushes all hope) and take small steps so as not to exhaust your quadriceps muscles.